The Right to Celebrate

 10. Volunteer-run celebrations (including makeups for past cancellations) would strengthen volunteerism.

-To ensure sustainability and reduce dependency on unreliable corporate sponsors, these events should leverage crowdfunding and be staffed mostly or entirely by volunteers.
+To ensure sustainability and move away from unreliable corporate sponsors, future events should leverage crowdfunding and be staffed mostly or entirely by volunteers.
 Then, the makeup celebrations could come whenever there is enough money.
 They, too, would be volunteer-run.
 (I myself would gladly volunteer, on a recurring basis, in any way I can.
 Even if that means a menial task such as litter pickup.)

 Here’s why this reform is crucial.